alexbfree/thesis/src/chapter-1.md

 - "[Human-data interaction in the context of care: Co-designing family civic data interfaces and practices](https://doi.org/10.1145/3290607.3312998)" [@bowyer2019]

-This work was also presented at the conference in the form of a poster, which is shown in Figure X.
+This work was also presented at the conference in the form of a poster, which is shown in Figure X. A full journal paper of Case Study One is in prep.

-A 15,000 word+ detailed first-author journal paper has been drafted to supplement the extended abstract and will be submitted for publication in due course.

 ![Figure X: Poster Presentation of Case Study One](./src/figs/figX-hdi-in-care-poster.png)

 #### Publication from Case Study Two{#1.3.2.2}

-The work exploring the human experience of GDPR data access carried out in Case Study Two has been published as a full first-author paper at CHI 2022:
+The work exploring the human experience of GDPR data access carried out in Case Study Two has been published [and presented](https://www.youtube.com/watch?v=hf-XjsCgBJY&t=32465s) as a full first-author paper at CHI 2022, where it was awarded an _Honorable Mention_:

 - ["Human-GDPR Interaction: Practical Experiences of Accessing Personal Data"](https://doi.org/10.1145/3491102.3501947) [@bowyer2022a].